All white parents adopting children of color should know of the big, damaging mistakes we stand to make:

 1. It is a mistake to get the brunt of personal care advice for our children from other white adoptive parents.

 I cannot tell you how many blogs, websites, books, and social media groups have been created by white parents to learn how to take care of our black children’s hair and skin.
 I assume there are plenty of similar resources for other children of color as well.
 I perused them all in the early years of parenting.
-Not one single black hair stylist or black friend had heard any of the terms I learned from those resources.
-Co-washing, 4C hair, yarn extensions, apple cider vinegar rinses.
-They are foreign terms to every black professional who has styled my daughter’s hair.
+Not one single black hair stylist or black friend were using any of the terms I learned from those resources back then—co-washing, yarn extensions, apple cider vinegar rinses.
+They were foreign terms to every black professional who styled my daughter’s hair.

 In the beginning, I usually received a good chuckle, a shake of the head, and advice that I stop getting hair advice from white people.
-Now, just to stay up to date, I ask if they’ve heard any of the terms tossed around on white sites.
-I still haven’t found a professional who knows them, though some of the black mothers who are mentors on adoption sites do.
-They don’t necessarily use them in their daily life, but they’ve heard them.
+As my daughter aged, I asked black hair-care professionals if they’d heard any of the terms tossed around on white sites.
+Many had heard them via the internet, but wouldn’t necessarily use them in their daily or professional life.

 Though we are responsible for our children’s personal care when they are young, they need to learn how to care for themselves eventually.
 They will likely go to professionals of color for care when they are adults.
 We can help them learn the proper terminology and care when they are young to save them from embarrassment and isolation later on.